EPIC448/blogpost-frontend/src/note.md

 Questions I have:,
- Do I need a serilizer for this project.
+ Do I need a serilizer for this project. =>.
+NO it not required.
 >>>>>>>>>>>>>>>>>>>>>..
 Front-End parts